 Eleni is a 28-year-old dentist from Crete, Greece.
 She studied dentistry at the University of Athens, where she graduated in 2013.
 Since 2016, she works and lives in the Netherlands, in the city of Dordrecht (near Amsterdam).
 Eleni tells us about her experience so far.

-How did you get in touch with DPA?
+How did you get in touch with BGB?

-I put my CV online in the Eures portal and then Arjen, one of the DPA career consultants, contacted me by e-mail.
-So, I did not find DPA, but DPA found me.
+I put my CV online in the Eures portal and then Arjen, one of the BGB career consultants, contacted me by e-mail.
+So, I did not find BGB, but BGB found me.

 What did your first months in the Netherlands look like?

 I guess I did have a cultural shock.
 The changes were enormous.
 Coming into contact with people, getting to know the culture and the traditions and being willing to adjust is the key to integration.

 Is there anything that you miss from Greece?

 I miss the sun and the sea, the relaxing rhythms of life and of course my family and friends from Greece.
 You cannot replace them, but you can slowly build a new social circle here, which is important for your personal life.
 I also travel a lot to Greece to catch up.